Wednesday, June 29, 2011

-Nick Fury, Agent of Shield #11, 1968 - On this oddly composed cover, two figures float in space while an agonized face screams in the background.
+Nick Fury, Agent of S.h.i.e.l.d. v1 #11, 1968 - On this oddly composed cover, two figures float in space while an agonized face screams in the background.
 Nick Fury and his foe are clumsily placed, heavily obscuring the spaceship in the distance.
 A gloved arm reaches toward us, poorly foreshortened and overly distorted.
 Barry Smith clearly struggles with his earliest works for Marvel, but quickly progresses toward the end of the decade.
-This is number 2 of 3 Nick Fury issues with Smith art and/or covers.
-See today's posts or more Smith or Nick Fury issues.
-See also this blog's Barry Windsor Smith checklist.
+Note the comments below that make good points as to attribution.
+At the very least, I believe Smith drew the layout.
+This is 2 of 3 Nick Fury, Agent of Shield issues by Smith.

 - - - - - - - - - -